 The towering peaks include 10,023-foot Hawkins Peak to the northwest and 9,419-foot Markleeville Peak to the southwest.
 Both of which have been attracting visitors since the mid-1800s.

-Established in 1959, the 553-acre park possesses hot spring water contained in a pool, built in the 1950s, and on a cold winter’s day, visitors can sit back and relax in the warm greenish color waters that refract the mineral deposits on the bottom of the pool.
+Established in 1959, the 553-acre park possesses hot spring water in a pool built in the 1950s, and on a cold winter’s day, visitors can sit back and relax in the warm greenish color waters that refract the mineral deposits on the bottom of the pool.

 Fed by six mineral springs, the pool is around 102 degrees, seats around 50, and is generally open every day, except Wednesday from June through August for public wading.
 September through May, the pool hours and days of operation vary.
 Adjacent to the hot springs pool is a refreshing pool, which is a nice change from the hot springs.

 Visitors to the park can spend the day, or if they decide, can stay a night or two at the park’s small family-friendly campground.

 Grover Hot Springs campground is open on a first-come, first-serve basis during the winter months when cross country skiing and snowshoeing are available.
 During the summer season, you can reserve a campsite (recommended)

-And while most of the park’s visitors come for its soothing waters, the park and surrounding national forest boast some awe-inspiring trails, which range in difficulty from easy to extreme.
+And while most of the park’s visitors come for its soothing waters, the playground and surrounding national forest boast some awe-inspiring trails, ranging in difficulty from easy to extreme.

 One of the easiest is Transition Walk, a nature trail for the entire family that loops around the park’s alpine meadow and a three-mile round trip walk to a waterfall on Hot Springs Creek.